-- 'Up to' congestion bids shall be no greater than \$50/MWh, and no less than -\$50/MWh.
-Any 'up to' congestion transaction that bids higher than \$50/MWh or less than -\$50/MWh will be rejected. - PJM will maintain an up-to date list of source/sink combinations that will be available for 'Up to 'congestion bidding on the PJM OASIS. - Internal bilateral transactions may be designated as day-ahead or balancing market in PJM InSchedule. - Up-to congestion bids, increment offers, and decrement bids shall be supported in the Day-ahead Market only. - 'Up to" congestion bids are cleared based on the total LMP price difference between the source and the sink.
+- Transmission customers may submit external bilateral transaction schedules and may indicate willingness to pay congestion charges into either the Day-ahead Market or balancing market.
+In the Day-ahead Market, a transaction shall indicate willingness to pay congestion charges by submitting the transaction as an 'up to' congestion bid. - 'Up to' congestion bids shall be no greater than \$50/MWh, and no less than -\$50/MWh.
+Any 'up to' congestion transaction that bids higher than \$50/MWh or less than -\$50/MWh will be rejected. - PJM will maintain an up-to date list of source/sink combinations that will be available for 'Up to 'congestion bidding on the PJM OASIS. - Internal bilateral transactions may be designated as day-ahead or balancing market in PJM InSchedule. - Up-to congestion bids, increment offers, and decrement bids shall be supported in the Day-ahead Market only. - 'Up to" congestion bids are cleared based on the total LMP price difference between the source and the sink. - PJM may require that a market participant shall not submit in excess of 3000 'up to' congestion transactions in the Day-ahead Energy Market, when PJM determines that such limit is required to avoid or mitigate significant system performance problems related to the volume of transactions.